apache/trafficserver/doc/reference/configuration/records.config.en.rst

     The number of times to attempt fetching an object from cache if there was an equivalent request in flight.

+.. ts:cv:: CONFIG proxy.config.http.cache.max_open_write_retries INT 1
+   :reloadable:

+    The number of times to attempt a cache open write upon failure to get a write lock.

 .. ts:cv:: CONFIG proxy.config.http.cache.open_write_fail_action INT 0
    :reloadable: